TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataTypes/Properties/GetText.rst

    root.
 Take the below page tree and assume that we are on the page "Here you are!".
 Using the :ref:`data-type-gettext-levelfield` property, it is possible to go up only to the page "Site root", because it is the root of a new (sub-)site.
-With :ts:`fullRootLine` it is possible to go all the way up to page tree root.
+With :typoscript:`fullRootLine` it is possible to go all the way up to page tree root.
 The numbers between square brackets indicate to which page each value of *pointer* would point to: